Food sensitivity was responsible for my Arthritis!

 The focus of treatment for arthritis is to control pain, minimize joint damage and improve or maintain function and quality of life.
 According to the American College of Rheumatology, the treatment of arthritis might involve the following:

 - Surgery – the joint replacement and joint surgery.

-NAET offers the prospect of relief to those who suffer from Pain, allergies, and Intolerance by reprogramming the brain to perfect health.
-Just like rebooting a computer, we can reboot our nervous system through NAET to overcome the adverse reactions of brain and body.
+We offer the prospect of relief to those who suffer from pain, allergies, and Intolerance by reprogramming the brain to perfect health.
+Just like rebooting a computer, we can reboot our nervous system to overcome the adverse reactions of brain and body.